 As the coronavirus pandemic takes effect in each country, air pollution levels drop precipitously from 2019 levels.
 You can see the visualizations here.

-Aside from the virus' devastating effects on our lives, it has also highlighted how a slight decrease in human activity may have dramatic influence another looming threat to people's health.
+Aside from the virus's devastating effects on our lives, it has also highlighted how a slight decrease in human activity may have a dramatic influence on another looming threat to people's health.
 Air pollution kills around 7 million people per year, according to the WHO.

 Together, the animations provide some indication of how ongoing social distancing and working-from-home habits currently being implemented in some cities in the United States may have on the levels of air pollution, for example in normally bustling cities like New York or San Fransisco.